 Can you dress down and yet not look like you are headed to the pub or the beach perhaps?

+Well, business casual is seen as the ultimate answer to all those queries.
+Often for employers who want to make the office atmosphere a lot easier and comfortable, business casual attire provides just the right type of alternative.
+So then the question is how exactly you would define business casual.
+How exactly is this different from conventional business wear?
+The understanding about the key element of your clothing that is avoided here is important.
 While conventional corporate attire is stiff, business casual attire strives to break the glass wall and bring in the natural body fluidity and allows comfort to rein over proper, comfortable gets an edge above stiff and tight.

 Definition of Business Casual Attire